florianeckerstorfer/alfred-fillerama/README.md

 Installation
 ------------

-Download the [latest release](https://github.com/florianeckerstorfer/alfred-fillerama/releases) and double clicl the `.alfredworkflow` file in Finder to install.
+Download the [latest release](https://github.com/florianeckerstorfer/alfred-fillerama/releases) and double click the `.alfredworkflow` file in Finder to install.